emvalencia/computer-science-notes/quality-assurance-and-testing-fundamentals.md

     - Testing is a form of consistency between implementation and specification
 - **Test case**: one execution of the program which may expose a bug
 - **Test suite**: set of executions of a program; made of test cases
+- **Test automation**: use software to control the execution of tests, comparison of actual outcomes to predicted outcomes, the setting up of test preconditions, and other test control and test reporting functions
+    - Reduces cost
+    - Reduces human error
+    - Reduces variance in test quality from different individuals
+    - Significantly reduces the cost of regression testing
+- **Software testability**: the degree to which a system or component facilitates the establishment of test criteria and the performance of tests to determine if the criteria was met -> how hard it is to find faults
+    - Two problems: how to provide test values to the software and how to observe the results of test execution
+- **Observability**: how easy it is to observe the behavior of a program
+- **Controllability**: how easy it is to provide a program with inputs

 ## Goals
   > "Problem testing can be used to show the presence of bugs, but never to show their absence." - Dijkstra